Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Innate- inborn and not acquired.
 Possessed at birth.
 Indigenous, inherent, endemic, congenital, intrinsic.

 Insidious- 1) intended to entrap or beguile: an insidious plan.
 Stealthily treacherous or deceitful: an insidious enemy.
 Operating or proceeding in an inconspicuous or seemingly harmless way but actually with grave effect: an insidious disease.
 Developing so gradually as to be well established before becoming apparent.
+Pernicious.

 Inspired- (Greek: theoneustis) term meaning "Breathed by God" applying to the receiving and writing of scripture given directly by God and the transformation power received by people through reading or hearing God's Word.